Chart Color Schemes

 Mount Kuring-Gai's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Mount Kuring-Gai residents have a relatively low prevalence of common health conditions across both younger and older age groups, according to health data.
-Approximately 55% (~1,045 people) of the total population has private health cover, compared to 60.8% across Greater Sydney.
+Health data shows Mount Kuring-Gai residents have a relatively low prevalence of common health conditions across both younger and older age groups.
+Approximately 55% (~1,037 people) have private health cover, compared to Greater Sydney's 61.4%.

-The most common medical conditions are asthma (affecting 8.5% of residents) and arthritis (affecting 8.1%).
-Around 68.8% of residents declare themselves completely clear of medical ailments, compared to 74.0% across Greater Sydney.
-As of the latest data, 17.6% (332 people) of Mount Kuring-Gai's population is aged 65 and over.
+The most common medical conditions are asthma (8.5%) and arthritis (8.1%).
+About 68.8% of residents report no medical ailments, compared to Greater Sydney's 74.0%.
+Around 17.6% (330 people) are aged 65 and over.
 Health outcomes among seniors in the area are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health